USCbiostats/BinaryDosage/README.md

 The general workflow for using binary dosage data sets is as follows:

-  - Convert VCF or GEN files to a binary dosage data sets
+  - Convert VCF or GEN files to a binary dosage data set
-      - Note: When converting a VCF file to a binary dosage data set, the information file associated with the vcf can be used to add addition data to the binary dosage data set
+      - Note: When converting a VCF file to a binary dosage data set, the information file associated with the vcf can be used to add additional imputation information to the binary dosage data set
       - Note: When converting a GEN file to a binary dosage data set, the subject IDs can either be on the first line of the GEN file or in a separate sample file